ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 ## Exploring the Sandbox

 Once connected, open the VS Code terminal.
 Let's poke around.
 You have complete control over the sandbox environment.
-You can also run vscode copilot chat in the terminal to ask questions about the environment and get code suggestions in real time.
+You can also run VS Code Copilot Chat in the terminal to ask questions about the environment and get code suggestions in real time.

 ### Check the OS